stevedylandev/pinata-go-cli/README.md

 ## Installation

+> Note - If you are on Windows please use WSL when installing, as the current implementation will not work natively on Windows OS.

 We are currently working on the build flow for binaries to make installation easier, but for now we recommend building from source.

 To do this make sure you have [Go](https://go.dev/) installed on your computer and the following command returns a version: